10 More Ways to Reduce Your Word Count in Academic Writing

 Revised: Cognitive impairment affects memory function.
 (5 words, 45 characters)

-When making comparisons in your writing, replace compared with with the word than or versus.
+When making comparisons in your writing, replace compared to with the word than or versus.

 Example 5

-Original: Patients with diabetes had higher blood pressure compared with patients without diabetes.
+Original: Patients with diabetes had higher blood pressure compared to patients without diabetes.
 (12 words, 89 characters)

 Revised: Patients with diabetes had higher blood pressure than patients without diabetes.
 (11 words, 80 characters)